HannesRammer/Dartabase/dartabase_migration/README.md

   inspired by Ruby on Rails migrations

 	Version
-		0.5.0 -possible breaking change -> possible to added relations see "Update to version 0.5.0"
-		0.4.3 -fixed crash when projectsMapping.json does not exist on dbInit.dart 0.4.2 -adapted column option to support old migration files migrations now support '"column" : "INT"' and '"column" : {"type":"INT"}'
+		0.5.0  added relation functions has, recieve, remove see "Update to version 0.5.0" for possible breaking change 0.4.3 -fixed crash when projectsMapping.json does not exist on dbInit.dart 0.4.2 -adapted column option to support old migration files migrations now support '"column" : "INT"' and '"column" : {"type":"INT"}'